 Since what I like to call the Vegetarian movement, where a plant based diet has become more mainstream, there are hundreds of products out in the grocery stores and in restaurants- fake meats if you will.
 There is fake chicken, BBQ ribs, hot dogs, et cetera……and many of these products are made out of soy and tofu.

 Then there is an entire camp that claims soy is not healthy.
 And while that isn’t entirely true, these fake meats are certainly not ideal in a healthy diet as they are highly processed and contain lots of sodium.
 I prefer to make my own Vegan meat that can be used in a variety of dishes.

 The recipe is very simple, just a mix of cauliflower florets, raw walnuts, and garlic; then blended with some spices and baked.
 As stated before, the spices in this recipe can be swapped out according to whatever you are cooking.

-- 1 large head of cauliflower,, chopped into bite-sized pieces
+- 1 large head of cauliflower, chopped into bite-sized pieces

 - 2 cups raw walnuts

-- 4 garlic cloves,, minced
+- 4 garlic cloves, minced

-- 1 1/2 tbsp. chili powder
+- 1 1/2 tablespoons chili powder

-- 1 1/2 tbsp. ground cumin
+- 1 1/2 tablespoons ground cumin

-- 2 tsp. dried oregano
+- 2 teaspoons dried oregano

-- 1 tsp. onion powder
+- 1 teaspoon onion powder

-- 1/4 tsp. crushed red pepper flakes
+- 1/4 teaspoon crushed red pepper flakes

-- 1 tsp. sea salt
+- 1 teaspoon sea salt

-- 1 tsp. black pepper
+- 1 teaspoon black pepper

 - Add the cauliflower, walnuts, and garlic to a food processor and pulse until mixture is crumbly.
 Do not over pulse, you do not want the cauliflower to liquify.
-You will need to use a spatula to move some of the larger pieces of cauliflower down towards the blade in between pulses.
+(You will need to use a spatula to move some of the larger pieces of cauliflower down towards the blade in between pulses).